seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 **ORLEANS**
 Is this the king we sent to for his ransom?

-**BOURBON**
-Shame and eternal shame, nothing but shame!
-Let us die in honour: once more back again;
-And he that will not follow Bourbon now,
-Let him go hence, and with his cap in hand,
-Like a base pander, hold the chamber-door
-Whilst by a slave, no gentler than my dog,
-His fairest daughter is contaminated.

 **Constable**
 Disorder, that hath spoil'd us, friend us now!
 Let us on heaps go offer up our lives.